funkolab/kube/README.md

 - As Homebrew or Linuxbrew package
 - Manual installation

-After installing, the tools will be available as `kube`.
+After installing, the tool will be available as `kube`.

 ### Homebrew Package